insanity54/KittenTTS-WEBUI/README.md

 Created fork of https://github.com/KittenML/KittenTTS, with opinionated changes.
 The WebUI has been made more user friendly, and the CSS has been simplified.
 OpenAPI (Swagger) has been added at `/docs`.
 Added Dockerfile and goreleaser CI script.

+## Contributing

+Please feel free to open an issue or start a discussion.
+I run this TTS as part of my Twitch.tv streamer tools website https://confettihat.com so I want to keep it working good for myself and the community.